wrgrfcefcefwqxdfw/qualifiers/forensics/Homework Answers/solution.md

 https://gchq.github.io/CyberChef/#recipe=Unzip('',false)Extract_URLs(false,false,false)Filter('Line%20feed','http://schemas%5C%5C.openxmlformats%5C%5C.org/',true)Filter('Line%20feed','http://schemas%5C%5C.microsoft%5C%5C.com/',true)Filter('Line%20feed','http://purl%5C%5C.org/',true)Filter('Line%20feed','http://www%5C%5C.w3%5C%5C.org/',true)Defang_URL(true,true,true,'Valid%20domains%20and%20full%20URLs')</br>
 but I found that the defang thing at the end is not needed.

+What it does is that it unzip the OOXML file, because OOXML are zip file containers, then you extract all the urls from the embeded files.
+The filtering is used to filter out all the https://schemas and other links that we may not need. </br>
 By using the recipe, we extracted an URL from the OOXML file. </br>
 https://test.gabrielseet.com/office/word/2022/wordprocessingDrawing/th1s.html